 Candles and candelabras are available for rent through the Noblesville First United Methodist Church Choir.
 No other candles or candelabras are permitted, with the exception of the Unity Candle.
 A church choir representative will do set-up and removal of all candelabras.
 (Please refer to the Contact List at the back of this booklet for the phone number of the choir representative.)

 If flowers or bows are attached to the candelabras, they must be attached with wrapped wire.
 NO BARE WIRES OR ADHESIVES ARE PERMITTED

 Great care should be exercised in the lighting and extinguishing of candles.

-Primarily, your church is a place of worship.
+Alcohol is not allowed.
+Primarily, First Church is a place of worship.
 We ask your cooperation in respecting the dignity and holiness of a house of worship.
 Please do not consume alcoholic beverages on the premises (in the church building or on the church grounds) and please do not smoke anywhere inside the church building, or within 15 feet of any entrance.

 There are 19 rows of pews in the sanctuary that provide seating for approximately 380 persons.
 The church aisle is 63 feet long.
 The arrangement of the chancel furniture will be part of your wedding ceremony plan made with the pastor.

-While the use of an aisle runner is not forbidden, it is strongly discouraged.
+Use of an aisle runner is not allowed.
 Based upon our expereince, aisle runners frequently become tripping hazards for members of the wedding party and guests, the pins used to hold the aisle runner in place can snag dresses or trains, and they cause unnecesary stress.

 If your wedding party includes a flower girl, only the scattering of silk petals is allowed.
 “Live flower” petals may not be used.